Can I eat bananas with gallstones? Overview

 Can I Eat Bananas with Gallstones

-Aside from being a delicious snack, it has quite a lot of beneficial nutrients which can have a positive impact on our cardiovascular health, digestion, and metabolism.
+Aside from being a delicious snack, it has many beneficial nutrients that can positively impact our cardiovascular health, digestion, and metabolism.

-Unfortunately, no scientific studies are researching the exact relation between banana consumption and gallstone disease, but we can just break down the nutrients in bananas and analyze their probable effects on gallbladder health.
+Unfortunately, no scientific studies are researching the exact relation between banana consumption and gallstone disease.
+Still, we can just break down the nutrients in bananas and analyze their probable effects on gallbladder health.

 Let’s look at energetic value and important nutrition facts about banana